parsa-epfl/cloudsuite/index.md

                         <!-- start include/mainData/dataPicture.jsp -->

-<p>CloudSuite is a benchmark suite for emerging scale-out applications.
+<p>CloudSuite is a benchmark suite for cloud services.
 The third release consists of eight applications that have been selected based on their popularity in today's datacenters.
 The benchmarks are based on real-world software stacks and represent real-world setups.

 </p>